-I have written eleven Young Adult novels: The Summer of Toffie and Grummer which was shortlisted for the English Academy’s 2010 Percy FitzPatrick prize for Youth Literature (Oxford University Press, February 2008); Cornelia Button and the Globe of Gamagion (Jacana, April 2008); The Club (Jonathan Ball Publishers, September 2008); Pops and The Nearly Dead (Penguin, March 2010); Melly, Mrs Ho and Me (Penguin, September 2010); Melly, Fatty and Me, which was awarded the English Academy’s 2012 Percy FitzPatrick Prize for Youth Literature (Penguin, September 2011); The Mark, which was awarded the English Academy’s 2016 Percy FitzPatrick Prize for Youth Literature (Tafelberg, September 2014); Snitch, which won the 2017 M.E.R Prize for best Afrikaans or English youth novel (Tafelberg, May 2016); Snitch2: A Year of Relative Madness (Tafelberg, May 2018); The Reject (Tafelberg, November 2018) and The Choice Between Us (Tafelberg, May 2019).
+I have written eleven Young Adult novels: The Summer of Toffie and Grummer which was shortlisted for the English Academy’s 2010 Percy FitzPatrick prize for Youth Literature (Oxford University Press, February 2008); Cornelia Button and the Globe of Gamagion (Jacana, April 2008); The Club (Jonathan Ball Publishers, September 2008); Pops and The Nearly Dead (Penguin, March 2010); Melly, Mrs Ho and Me (Penguin, September 2010); Melly, Fatty and Me, which was awarded the English Academy’s 2012 Percy FitzPatrick Prize for Youth Literature (Penguin, September 2011); The Mark, which was awarded the English Academy’s 2016 Percy FitzPatrick Prize for Youth Literature (Tafelberg, September 2014); Snitch, which won the 2017 M.E.R Prize for best Afrikaans or English youth novel (Tafelberg, May 2016); Snitch2: A Year of Relative Madness (Tafelberg, May 2018); The Reject (Tafelberg, November 2018) and The Choice Between Us, which won the 2020 M.E.R Prize for best Afrikaans or English youth novel (Tafelberg, May 2019).